Fermin07TAJA/Fysh-Converter/README.md

 # Fysh-Converter
-After running the exe file, put your file in the Fysh Converter folder created in your downloads folder.
-Then, click one of the two bat files (mp4 or mp3) to convert it.
-The final file should be in a new "mp3_songs" or "mp4_videos" folders.
+Download and run the exe file.
+You can download it to wherever you want.
+Then, open the main folder and drag out the shortcut to wherever you want (taskbar, desktop, etc.).
+Finally, run it once to create the folders it needs.
+Put the files you want to convert in the Fysh Converter folder created in your downloads folder.
+Then, click one of the two options bat files (mp4 or mp3) to convert it.
+The final file should be in the "mp3_songs" or "mp4_videos" folders.